I hope you have an enjoyable visit to the seminary website.

 Our priests currently serve in the Archdiocese of Boston as pastors and parochial-vicars or have already been sent in mission by the Cardinal.

 At Redemptoris Mater Seminary all seminarians are prepared for the priesthood in accord with the four essential pillars of priestly formation, namely human, intellectual, spiritual and pastoral.

-While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House of Formation seminarians learn about obedience and discipline, grow in the knowledge of the Fathers and the History of the Church, and acquire the necessary freedom to become shepherds who exercise the priesthood with authority and prophetic wisdom.
+While the intellectual formation of the seminarians takes place mainly at St. John’s Seminary, in the House the seminarians learn obedience and discipline, they grow in the knowledge of the Fathers and the History of the Church, and they acquire the freedom to become shepherds and exercise the priesthood with authority and prophetic wisdom.

 Attendance to a local Neocatechumenal community is a distinguishing mark and an essential component of the formation of all seminarians.
-In the community, as the seminarians discover this “special gift which the Holy Spirit has given to our times,” they grow in deeper discernment of their vocation and lay the foundations for the continuous formation to the faith, which will take place after seminary formation.
+As the seminarians discover this “special gift which the Holy Spirit has given to our times,” they grow in deeper discernment of their vocation and lay the foundations for the continuous formation to the faith, which will take place after seminary formation.